 Of the three schemes, FIWON has had the greatest success in establishing trust within its ranks in spite of the massive trust deficit that it inherited from the wider context.
-This shows that it is possible to counteract historical bias against cooperative schemes, as has been suggested elsewhere.64 The FIWON case illustrates that a way to achieve this is to bring in experienced and competent leaders who are committed to running such schemes transparently.
+This shows that it is possible to counteract historical bias against cooperative schemes, as has been suggested elsewhere.
+He FIWON case illustrates that a way to achieve this is to bring in experienced and competent leaders who are committed to running such schemes transparently.
 This secures the buy-in of members and activates the first level of trust, laying a solid foundation for the second level.
-This sequence has also been observed by the ILO, which commented on the potential for the "social control" generated by a commitment to good management practices to bolster transparency in the day-to- day running of cooperatives.65 presented by the organization's strategic positioning at the grassroots.
+This sequence has also been observed by the ILO, which commented on the potential for the "social control" generated by a commitment to good management practices to bolster transparency in the day-to- day running of cooperatives.

+KAMBE's leadership, on the other hand, has not succeeded in dispelling the distrust generated by its involvement in local and national politics, despite the opportunity presented by the organization's strategic positioning at the grassroots.
 Members typically start out keen to participate, but their enthusiasm dwindles when they realize that the organization's governance structure is compromised and they cannot be sure that any investments they make in the cooperative scheme will be protected.
 Internal governance gaps are exacerbated by the failure of relevant government authorities to enforce the existing regulatory code.
 Again, however, the case of FIWON shows that the problems associated with a lack of formal oversight can be countered by good internal governance mechanisms which, in turn, can only be instituted and enforced by a competent leadership structure.66